nathj07/c-pod/README.md

 <a name="chef_install"></a>
 ### Manual Installation

-A pre-built binary version of the Chef GEM is available in the C-Pod GEM Repository.
-So first [set this up](#gem_setup) then type:
+The easiest way is to download and install a pre-built package from [Chef](https://downloads.chef.io).

+Note that the gem `ruby-shadow` is required to allow Chef to set passwords.

     gem install ruby-shadow chef

-(Note `ruby-shadow` is required to allow Chef to set passwords).

 Create a configuration file [/etc/chef/solo.rb](/samples/solo.rb):